raspberrypilearning/grandpa-scarer/worksheet.md

 ![](images/button.jpg)

-Buttons work on this concept - you have two wires, one connected to ground and the other connected to a GPIO pin.
+Buttons work on this concept - you have two wires, one connected to ground and the other connected to a GPIO pin (we had an additional wire to try out the LED in the button which didn't work).
 When you press the button, the circuit completes and the GPIO pin sees ground.
 You would think that is all that is needed but if we leave it here, we may get left with a "floating input".
 A floating input occurs when the GPIO pin is connected to nothing; in other words, when the button is not being pressed it is connected to nothing.
 The issue with this is the GPIO pin value will float back and forth between a 0 and 1 randomly.

 ### Pull up resistors